 When you choose the TOEFL iBT test to show your English proficiency, universities notice and know you’re ready to succeed.
-Accepted worldwide by more than 11,500 universities and institutions in over 160 countries, the TOEFL iBT test is the world’s premier English-language test for study, work and immigration.
+Accepted worldwide by more than 11,500 universities and institutions in over 160 countries, the TOEFL iBT test is the world’s premier English-language test for study, work, and immigration.

-TOEFL Test Structure
+TOEFL Skills Test Assessment Formats

 Reading

-Description: In this section, you will read 3-4 passages and answer 10 questions on each passage.
+In this section, you will read 3-4 passages and answer 10 questions on each passage.
 The section is scored based on the number of correct reading comprehension responses.

 Question type: